Unit Plasma (UXPL) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Unit Plasma Historical Price

-According to the latest data gathered on Unit Plasma live price page, the current price of Unit Plasma is 0.309532USD.
+According to the latest data gathered on Unit Plasma live price page, the current price of Unit Plasma is 0.297984USD.
 The circulating supply of Unit Plasma(UXPL) is

 In the past 24 hours, Unit Plasma has shown a price movement of